cnp3/ebook/exercises/reliability.rst

 Open questions
 ==============

 1. Consider a `b` bits per second link between two hosts that has a propagation delay of `t` seconds.
-Derive a formula that computes the time elapsed between the transmission of the first bit of a `d` bytes segment from a sending host and the reception of the last bit of this segment on the receiving host.
+Derive a formula that computes the time elapsed between the transmission of the first bit of a `d` bytes frame from a sending host and the reception of the last bit of this frame on the receiving host.

 2. Transmission links have sometimes different upstream and downstream bandwidths.
 A typical example are access networks that use ADSL (Asymmetric Digital Subscriber Lines).
 Consider two hosts connected via an ADSL link having an upstream bandwidth of 1 Mbps and a downstream bandwidth of 50 Mbps.
 The propagation delay between the two hosts is 10 milliseconds.
 What is the maximum throughput, expressed in frames/second, that the alternating bit protocol can obtain on this link if each data frame has a length of 125 bytes and acknowledgments are 25 bytes long.
 Same question if the protocol is modified to support 1500 bytes long data frames.